zmike/zmike.github.io/_posts/2020-12-29-poll()ing-for-wsi.md

 [![scumbag-xorg.png]({{site.url}}/assets/scumbag-xorg.png)]({{site.url}}/assets/scumbag-xorg.png)

-In apps like SuperTuxKart, this results in insane flickering sure to be unsafe for anyone with epillepsy due to always rendering over the current frame before it's finished being presented.
+In apps like SuperTuxKart, this results in insane flickering due to always rendering over the current frame before it's finished being presented.

 ## Return Of The Poll
 To solve this problem, a wise, reclusive ghostwriter took time off from being at his local pub to offer me a suggestion: